 a- Late mulching:

-Mulching is an important part of tomato caring which is ignored by some new gardeners.
+Mulching is an important part of tomato care which is ignored by some new gardeners.
 Mulching helps to hold the soil moisture for a longer time.
-As well, it provides some necessary nutrients and protects your tomatoes from the soil-borne diseases.
+As well it provides some necessary nutrients and protects your tomatoes from soil-borne diseases.

-So, you need to provide mulch from the beginning after transplanting tomatoes and, your plants got stress if you make delay.
+So, you need to provide mulch from the beginning after transplanting tomatoes, and your plants get stressed if you make delay.

-Besides, late mulching doesn’t work out if the diseases already appeared in your garden tomatoes.
+Besides, late mulching doesn’t work out if the diseases have already appeared in your garden tomatoes.

 b- Overwatering:

-Overwatering may cause fruit crack, blisters, bumps or corky on tomato leaves.
-In addition, it also causes tomato leaves and stems wilting, tomato root rot and lastly the plants collapse and die.
+Overwatering may cause fruit cracks, blisters, bumps, or corky on tomato leaves.
+In addition, it also causes tomato leaves and stems to wilting, tomato root rot, and lastly, the plants to collapse and die.

-So, before watering tomatoes, you must need to check the soil moisture first.
+So, before watering tomatoes, you just need to check the soil moisture first.

 c- Lack of sunlight: